Bayes correlated equilibria, no-regret dynamics in Bayesian games, and the price of anarchy: Further related work

-\paragraph{Correlated equilibria in extensive-form games with imperfect information} \citet{Forges86} extended the notion of communication equilibria to extensive-form games, in which the mediator receives signals from players and then sends signals to players at the beginning of each node of the game tree.
-Bayesian games can be regarded as a special case of extensive-form games with imperfect information by regarding types as an action of a chance node.
+\paragraph{Correlated equilibria in extensive-form games with imperfect information} \citet*{Forges86} extended the notion of communication equilibria to extensive-form games, in which the mediator receives signals from players and then sends signals to players at the beginning of each node of the game tree.
+Bayesian games can be regarded as a special case of extensive-form games with imperfect information by treating types as actions of a chance node.
 Note that the size of the game tree obtained by this reduction is exponential: the number of actions of this chance node is $|\Theta|$, and even in the case of complete information, the size of the game tree is at least the number of action profiles $|A|$.
-There is a large amount of literature on computing extensions of correlated equilibrium to extensive-form games with imperfect information \citep{vSF08,CG18,FCMG22,ZS22}, but they consider algorithms running in polynomial time in the size of the game tree, which is exponential in our formulation. \citet{ZS22} mentioned how to design efficiently computable dynamics converging to a communication equilibrium as an open problem, which we partially resolve.
+There is a large amount of literature on computing extensions of correlated equilibrium to extensive-form games with imperfect information \citep*{vSF08,CG18,CCG19,FCMG22,ZS22}, but they consider algorithms running in polynomial time in the size of the game tree, which is exponential in our formulation. \citet*{ZS22} mentioned how to design efficiently computable dynamics converging to communication equilibria as an open problem, which we resolve in the special case of Bayesian games.